East Carolina puts home win streak on the line against Elon - WTOP News

 Greenville, North Carolina; Sunday, 1 p.m.
 EST

-BOTTOM LINE: East Carolina hosts Elon looking to continue its three-game home winning streak.
+BOTTOM LINE: East Carolina hosts Elon looking to prolong its three-game home winning streak.

-The Pirates are 3-0 in home games.
-East Carolina is 2-2 when it has fewer turnovers than its opponents and averages 17.7 turnovers per game.
+The Pirates are 3-0 on their home court.
+East Carolina is 2-4 against opponents with a winning record.

-The Phoenix are 1-2 on the road.
-Elon averages 15.6 turnovers per game and is 2-2 when committing fewer turnovers than opponents.
+The Phoenix have gone 1-2 away from home.
+Elon ranks seventh in the CAA with 11.6 assists per game led by Maraja Pass averaging 3.6.

-East Carolina is shooting 35.8% from the field this season, 3.1 percentage points lower than the 38.9% Elon allows to opponents.
-Elon has shot at a 39.1% rate from the field this season, 1.2 percentage points fewer than the 40.3% shooting opponents of East Carolina have averaged.
+East Carolina’s average of 3.7 made 3-pointers per game is 2.9 fewer made shots on average than the 6.6 per game Elon allows.
+Elon averages 4.0 made 3-pointers per game this season, 1.3 fewer made shots on average than the 5.3 per game East Carolina gives up.

 TOP PERFORMERS: Jayla Hearp is shooting 32.3% from beyond the arc with 1.4 made 3-pointers per game for the Pirates, while averaging 12.4 points and 1.9 steals.